Tch1b0/Addressbook/README.md

 This is a small java program, I wrote to understand the classes better.

 ## Status
-Currently, you can first enter your name and age, and after that it gets printed out.\
+Currently, you can first enter your name and age, to then print your information out.\
 I am still working on this project.

 ### Upcoming features